phuocpeter/BluetoothCar/README.md

 - Download the [pre-compile app](https://github.com/phuocpeter19/BluetoothCar/releases/)
 - _Optional_: turn on dictation in System Perferences to use voice mode.
 - Choose the bluetooth port and then click connect.
-- Control the car with the UI buttons.
+- Control the car with the UI buttons, voice or keyboard.

 Compiling